NELLY BLY

 And the mush is made of corn,

-And theres corn and pumpkins plenty, love,
+And there’s corn and pumpkins plenty,

-A-lyin in the barn.
+A-lyin’ in the barn.

 0 comentários: